tpeltone/portfolio/readme.md

 # My Portfolio

-My name is `Tomi Peltonen` and I do CI/CD & DevOps.
+My name is [Tomi Peltonen](https://www.linkedin.com/in/tomipeltonen/)` and I do CI/CD & DevOps.

 Through my years as an IT consultant and my experiences as a Developer, Configuration Manager, Continuous Integration/Delivery and DevOps specialist, I have learned the importance of delivering value and being able to release software frequently, efficiently and with traceability.
 I have come to appreciate the stability and reliability of releases that is achieved by fully automated CI/CD pipelines.
 This also gives the freedom to continuously change and improve the process.

 ## This is my work

 **Volco Construction Equipment - AE & Core Technologies Electrics and Electronics Platform - Continuous Integration Engineer** `2019-09-01 ->`

+- CEA2+ ESW (Embedded Softfware)
 - Continuous integrations pipelines for Android AOSP builds for DCM (Zippleback project)
 - Continuous integrations pipelines for Machine Platform builds for DCM (Zippleback project)
 - Infrastrucutre as Code
 - Azure Cloud